-Resolution of the magmatic history of Central Iran has been hampered by a lack of high-resolution geophysical data for the accurate delineation of igneous rocks under significant cover.
-Recently the Geological Survey of Iran (GSI) has been reprocessed historical semi-high resolution aeromagnetic data over the area for a better understanding of the subsurface structures.
+Resolution of the magmatic history of Central Iran has been hampered by a lack of highresolution geophysical data for the accurate delineation of igneous rocks under significant cover.
+Recently the Geological Survey of Iran (GSI) has been reprocessed historical semihigh resolution aeromagnetic data over the area for a better understanding of the subsurface structures.
 The investigation of igneous rocks is important to developing a mean for studying tectonic evolution and mineral exploration.
-The area extends from the south of Birjand in the north, to Bazman in the south, through Nehbandan and Nayband, and includes a significant portion of Central Iranian Microcontinent (CIM), Urumieh-Dokhtar Magmatic Arc (UDMA), and Sanandaj-Sirjan Zone (SSZ) in the southwest (Fig. 1).
+The area extends from south of Birjand in the north, to Bazman in the south, through Nehbandan and Nayband, and include a significant portion of Central Iranian Microcontinent (CIM), Urumieh-Dokhtar Magmatic Arc (UDMA) and Sanandaj-Sirjan Zone (SSZ) in the southwest (Fig. 1).

 Traditional methods such as field observations and newer methods such as analysis of satellite images are the main ways for mapping igneous rocks.
 These methods are usually useful for outcropped units, whereas the other igneous rocks which are concealed by overburden covers or are exposed only in highly inaccessible areas, escape detection.
-Therefore, the airborne magnetic method is the most effective tool for better identification of known igneous rocks and detection of concealed ones (Xiong et al., 2016).
+Therefore, airborne magnetic method is the most effective tool for better identification of known igneous rocks and detection of concealed ones (Xiong et al., 2016).

-Aeromagnetic anomalies are usually caused by magnetic contain of the underlying rocks' magnetic properties which are known as magnetic susceptibility.
-In general, sedimentary and metamorphic rocks have lower magnetic susceptibility rather igneous rocks.
-Mafic minerals such as magnetite have the most magnetic susceptibility.
+Aeromagnetic anomalies are usually caused by magnetic contain of the underlying rocks' magnetic properties which is known as magnetic susceptibility.
+In general, sedimentary and metamorphic rocks have the lower magnetic susceptibility rather igneous rocks.
+Mafic minerals such as magnetite have most magnetic susceptibility.
 Therefore, with increase of mafic minerals, the magnetic field intensity of the rocks becomes stronger (Gunn, 1997).
-By interpretation of aeromagnetic data over an area especially over a sedimentary basin, it would be possible to map magnetic basement (igneous and/or metamorphic) rocks and concealed igneous bodies such as intrusive dykes, sills and volcanic rocks (e.g., Finn and Morgan, 2002; Chernicoff et al., 2012; Behrendt,
+By interpretation of aeromagnetic data over an area especially over a sedimentary basin, it would be possible to map magnetic basement (igneous and/or metamorphic) rocks and concealed igneous bodies such as intrusive dykes, sills and volcanic rocks (e.g. Abdelsalam et al., 2016; Anudu et al., 2014; Behrendt, 2013; Chernicoff et al., 2012; Finn and Morgan, 2002; Galindo-Zaldívar et al., 2013; Mietha et al., 2014; Xiong et al., 2016).
+These igneous units may play an important role as heat sources of a geothermal system such as Mahallat geothermal system (Mohammadzadeh et al., 2015; Oskooi et al., 2016), responsible for polymetallic and porphyry copper deposits (Kheyrollahi et al., 2018) or a hydrocarbon system (Xu et al., 2009) in Iran.